 How to Organize a Statewide Sanctuary Community

 Circulate the petition widely through email, social media and other networks for supporters to endorse.
+The change.org website, above, will track petition progress statewide.

-Involve state residents in disseminating and publicizing declaration by working through statewide immigrant advocacy groups, college organizations, houses of worship and other organizations likely to be supportive.
+Involve state residents in disseminating and publicizing the declaration by working through statewide immigrant advocacy groups, college organizations, houses of worship and other organizations likely to be supportive.

 Select a contact person or two that media and others can reach to learn more.